-SEGC received around 600 claims as a result of the collapse of the BBY Group, a financial services and stockbroking group, of which BBY Ltd (BBY) was the main trading entity.
-No claims were received during the 2019/2020 financial year.
+SEGC received around 600 claims in prior years, as a result of the collapse of the BBY Group, a financial services and stockbroking group, of which BBY Ltd (BBY) was the main trading entity.
+One claim, unrelated to BBY was received during the 2020/2021 financial year.
+This claim has not yet been assessed as further information has been sought from the claimant.